scarpart/ine5410-Programacao-Concorrente/notes.md

     B(Blocked) -->|4| C(Ready)
     C -->|3| A
 ```
+Legend:
 1. The process gets blocked awaiting an input.
 2. Process manager selects another process.
 3. Process manager selects this process.
 4. The input becomes available.

 **2.1.6 - Process Implementation**

+To implement process models, the OS maintains a **table of processes**, which saves all the relevant information of a process when it goes from _in execution_ to _blocked_ or _ready_ so it can be restarted later.

+## **2.2 - Threads**

+In traditional operating systems, each process has an adress space and a single thread (flux of control).

+**2.2.1 - The Model of a Thread**

+A process model is based on two independent concepts: resource agroupment and execution.
+Sometimes, it's useful to separate them, as is the case for threads.

+A thread has a program counter that maintains control on what instruction is to be executed next.
+It has registers that store its current work variables.
+It has a stack that keeps track of the execution history.

+Having multiple threads working in parallel in the same process is like having multiple processes running in parallel in the same computer.
+In the first case, the threads share a same adress space, opened files and other resources.
+In the last case, the processes share a physical memory space, disks, printers and similar resources.